tambapps/advent-of-code/README.md

 `--compile-static` must be **before** the `solution.groovy`, or else it will be treated as an argument for the script

 ## V
+In past years, I have made some programs in V.

 You'll need to [install V](https://github.com/vlang/v#installing-v-from-source) to run such solutions.